croz-ltd/tiller/README.md

 For more information about each component, check out our [Storybook](https://croz-ltd.github.io/tiller/?path=/docs/introduction--page).

+## Versions
+Every monday, a new version of the tiller packages will be published.
+Whether is minor or major will depend on the tasks completed the week before.
+If there is no new version on monday, it means there hasn't been enough changes to update the version.

+### Version ranges
+We stick to the [semantic versioning](https://semver.org/), meaning that every breaking change is published as a new major version of the Tiller packages.

 ## Frequently asked questions

 **What are the major benefits of the Tiller DS?**